chloechiaw/chloechiaw.github.io/about.markdown

 permalink: /about/
 ---

-Hi I'm Chloe.
+### Hi I'm Chloe.
 email: chloechia at berkeley dot edu

-I like working on rewarding projects.
-I am starting my 4th year at UC Berkeley soon, but am taking a gap semester senior fall to spend time interning at NVIDIA.
+I like working on projects in software, vision and perception.
+I'm starting my 4th year at UC Berkeley soon, but am taking a gap semester interning at NVIDIA in Santa Clara.

-On campus, I'm involved with Machine Learning @ Berkeley, and worked on projects in the research committee.
+On campus, I'm involved with Machine Learning @ Berkeley, and worked on projects in the research committee!
+This includes compute access improvements, organizing reading groups, and most importantly designing our hoodie.

+### summers spent at:

+Anduril (SWE)
+Intrinsic (SWE)
+MIT Senseable City Lab (Research)
+Culdesac (Growth)

 Contact: